 9. Provide information or documentation in paper or electronic form if requested.

-10. Co-operate with authorities on any action to eliminate the risks posed by CE marked equipment which they have placed on the market.
+10. Co-operate with authorities on any action to eliminate the risks posed by CE-marked equipment which they have placed on the market.

 Module A Category I

-Internal production control can only be applied when the pressure equipment when categorised falls with in Sound Engineering Practices (SEP) or Category I
+Internal production control can only be applied when the pressure equipment when categorised falls within Sound Engineering Practices (SEP) or Category I

-Internal production control is the conformity assessment procedure whereby the manufacturer conducts a hazard risk assessment and completes the technical documentation laid down in points 2, 3 and 4, below and supplies with the product instructions for use, and declaration of conformity which declares on his sole responsibility that the pressure equipment concerned satisfy the requirements of this Directive and any other applicable directives.
+Internal production control is the conformity assessment procedure whereby the manufacturer conducts a hazard risk assessment and completes the technical documentation laid down in points 2, 3, and 4, below and supplies the product instructions for use, and declaration of conformity which declares on his sole responsibility that the pressure equipment concerned satisfy the requirements of this Directive and any other applicable directives.